 Cruise the Canal du Midi

 You can cruise the justly famous World Heritage Canal du Midi and its locality piloting your own self-drive hire boat, or being pampered in fine style aboard a luxury hotel barge.

-Hiring your own cruising boat is an ideal way to explore and experience the pleasures and treasures that the Canal du Midi has to offer.
+Hiring your own holiday boat is an ideal way to explore and experience the pleasures and treasures that the Canal du Midi has to offer.

 Hire boats are self-catering and self-drive which allows you freedom to plan your own day and create your perfect trips.

 Hotel barges are elegant and comfortable, converted from traditional vessels or created as cruising boutique hotels from new.
 They come with a crew so that your every need is looked after and they will also plan and deliver your itinerary.